Pop Culture Madness!

 In 1962, special, hi-tech locks were added to all US nuclear missiles that would prevent launch without a secret, unique launch code.
 However, military officials quietly circumvented this safeguard by setting every locK to "00000000".
 The codes remained unchanged until 1977.

 Berthe Mayne was a Belgian singer who claimed to her family to have survived the sinking of the Titanic, traveling 1st class under an alias as the mistress of a young Canadian millionaire.
-No one believed her until after her death in 1962, when her belongings and correspondence corroborated the story.
+No one believed her until she died in 1962 when her belongings and correspondence corroborated the story.

-An intruder climbing the fence at a Minnesota air base set off the "sabotage alarm" in all bases in the area.
-In one base, due to wrong wiring, the klaxon alarm was sounded ordering nuclear-armed aircraft to take off, and the pilots believed WW3 had started.
+An intruder climbing the fence at a Minnesota air base set off the “sabotage alarm” in all bases in the area.
+Due to wrong wiring, the klaxon alarm was sounded in one base, ordering nuclear-armed aircraft to take off, and the pilots believed WW3 had started.
 The intruder was a bear.

 A plan to attack American cities - a 'false flag' - to justify war with Cuba was approved by the Joint Chiefs of Staff in 1962.
 Rejected by President Kennedy, Operation Northwoods remained classified for 35 years.